50% OFF Selected Carpets | MANY OFFERS END TUESDAY Browse Here

 What are the benefits of artificial grass?

-• While it might seem the more expensive option, artificial grass has many benefits:
+While it might initially seem the more expensive option compared to real grass, artificial grass has many benefits:

 • Looks great all year round